 Though chimera research, and regenerative medicine in general, is a young field, it has been gaining prominence.
-In January 2017, researchers at the Salk Institute in California successfully created the first human-pig chimera.
-1466 pig embryos were initially injected with human stem cells, though many of them did not develop into chimeras, and among those that did, the majority were underdeveloped.
+In January 2017, researchers at the Salk Institute in California successfully created the first human-pig chimera; 1466 pig embryos were initially injected with human stem cells, though many of them did not develop into chimeras, and among those that did, the majority were underdeveloped.
 Despite its challenges, this experiment was a huge success.
 Not only did it succeed in its goal of producing human-pig chimeric embryos, it received major media coverage, which can be hugely beneficial for a burgeoning area of research like this one.

-Even though chimera-based treatments are still far from coming to market, it is critical to establish legislature regulating their use.
-Plenty of research is currently being done on chimeras, and even though some applications of this research may sound like science-fiction, they may not be so far-off.
-As such, it is important to restrict the types of work with chimeras that can be done.
+Even though chimera-based treatments are still far from coming to market, it is critical to establish legislation regulating their use.
+Plenty of research is currently being done on chimeras, and even though some applications of this research may sound like science fiction, they may not be so far off.
+Thus, it is important to restrict the types of work with chimeras that can be done.
 Some of the most frequently discussed regulations involve brain experimentation.
 Because our knowledge of how the brain works is currently so limited, it is probably unwise to explore this territory in a being as unique and unknown as an interspecies chimera.
 As such, tampering with chimeric brain development will probably be severely restricted, if not banned, for the foreseeable future.
 Along the same lines, a moratorium on chimeric breeding will likely be put in place because we know so little about what results this might yield.
 An important idea in bioethics in general is not diving headfirst into a question in which one has not yet dipped their toe; in other words, a lack of caution in science can yield unexpected consequences.
 Chimera research will continue to be closely monitored by Institutional Review Boards (IRBs), IACUCs, governmental and intergovernmental policy, and other safeguards.
+Of note, recent surveys have found that public opinion in the U.S. is shifting in favor of chimera research.